prestonjcrowe/simple-photo-gallery/README.md

 # Photo Gallery

 A simple photo gallery built in react along with a python script to keep track of the images and their metadata.
 All images in `gallery-controller/images` are uploaded to S3 along with a JSON document detailing their size, date, and other metadata.
 The front end then accesses this file and uses it as a directory to load the images and render the gallery view.
+You can see a live version at [photos.prestoncrowe.com]("https://photos.prestoncrowe.com/").

 ## Setup

-Run `npm install` to install dependencies.
+Run `npm install` in the root directory to install dependencies.
 You must have AWS credentials in `~/.aws/credentials` in order to connect to S3 as well as an empty bucket to be populated with your images.
-Create the folder hierarchy replicated below in `./images`:
+Create the folder hierarchy replicated below in `gallery-controller/images`:

 ```
 ROOT_DIR/